The Wedding

 The next morning I awakened convinced that my symptoms were not as bad as the previous evening.
 And as part of my symptom complex I also convinced myself that my powers of reasoning had become more acute.
 If true, I reasoned that my stroke was not permanent and that, given enough time, my symptoms would disappear without a trace.

-That thinking was nonsense given the severe disability I was experiencing, but I chose not to call my internist to let him know of my condition.
+That thinking was nonsense given the severe disability I was experiencing, yet I chose not to call my internist to let him know of my condition.
 Over the next couple days, I documented my progress in great detail, thinking that my symptom complex was so unusual I could write a paper about myself.

 Later I realized I had fallen into a trap first describes by William Osler, who said, “A physician who treats himself has a fool for a patient.”
 That was certainly true of me at the time, and the thought that I could write a paper was a variation of Osler’s saying.
 My symptoms were simply not getting better.
 That night, my adrenaline was pumping, and I couldn’t get to sleep.
 I still couldn’t read, but I knew exactly what I could and should accomplish in the wee hours of the night.
 My closet was full of clothes I would never wear again because I had lost thirty five pounds some time in the past.
 I often could not get to the clothes that fit me.
 I had wanted to clear out my closet long before that night, but I now decided at 1 AM to bestow upon Goodwill Industries all my size large, now unneeded wardrobe.
 I proceeded to drain my closets and drawers of long unworn suits, pants and shirts and pile them all on the chairs and stools in our bedroom.
 I worked through the entire night.
 Susie slept soundly through all this.